Valentine’s Day Sour Cream Sugar Cookie Recipe

 Dry Ingredients

-• All-Purpose White flour (I use bread flour): You can use all-purpose flour, but I find the sour cream sugar cookies come out fluffier with white bread flour.
-And, my bread flour has more protein than other flour varieties, which I appreciate when making any of my pastries or bread recipes.
-With this flour mixture, the cookies come out with a delicious cake-like texture which I love.
+- All-Purpose White flour (I use bread flour): You can use all-purpose flour, but I find the sour cream sugar cookies come out fluffier with white bread flour.
+My bread flour has more protein than other flour varieties, which I appreciate when making pastries or bread recipes.
+With this flour mixture, the cookies come out with a delicious cake-like texture, which I love.

-• Salt: Used to enhance the flavors of the other ingredients, and to help offset the flavor of the sugar.
+- Salt: Used to enhance the flavors of the other ingredients and to help offset the taste of the sugar.

 Wet Ingredients

-• Eggs: Great protein source, helps bind the cookie dough together, creating moist and soft sour cream sugar cookies.
+- Eggs are an excellent protein source that helps bind the cookie dough, creating moist and soft sour cream sugar cookies.
 Increases browning during the cooking process.
-Adds a deliciously rich flavor and helps to extend the life of the cookies.
+It adds a deliciously rich flavor and helps extend the cookies’ life.
 I like using the large egg size when making this recipe.

 This sour cream cookie recipe makes a sticky dough.
-Here’s the deal, the recipe states to put the sticky dough in the fridge.
-Chilling the dough mixture for about 30 minutes before you roll it out on the working surface will keep the dough from being too sticky while rolling it out and it also helps to create a fluffier cookie.
+Here’s the deal: the recipe states to put the sticky dough in the fridge.
+Chilling the dough mixture for about 30 minutes before you roll it out on the working surface will keep the dough from being too sticky while rolling it out, and it also helps create a fluffier cookie.

-I didn’t do that because my time was limited and I thought, “Well if they won’t roll out as expected, I’ll put the dough in the frig and wait.”
+I didn’t do that because my time was limited, and I thought, “Well if they don’t roll out as expected, I’ll put the dough in the frig and wait.”

-So, I spread some flour out and rolled them, and picked them up very carefully with a thin frosting spatula.
-Continuously sprinkling flour on the rolling pin.
+So, I spread some flour, rolled out the dough, and picked it up very carefully with a thin frosting spatula.
+C

-I used parchment paper on the baking sheet to bake them and for taking pictures.
-I bought a rolling pin that lets us roll out the dough evenly in increments of thickness that you want your cookies to be.
+I used parchment paper on the baking sheet to bake them and to take pictures.
+I bought a rolling pin that lets us roll out the dough evenly in thickness increments you want your cookies to be.

 I used a thin 1-1/2 inch cake spatula to “lift” the cookies onto the parchment paper.
 Oh, I hope you like this sour cream sugar cookie recipe!
 I used 4-inch heart-shaped cookie cutters.

-I bought a cookie cutter this year, it has “Scalloped” edges around the cookie edge.
+I bought a cookie cutter this year with “Scalloped” edges around the cookie edge.
 I love the look!
-Scalloped Heart Cookie Cutter Since I used a cookie cutter to create the shape I wanted, I didn’t use my cookie scoop with this recipe.
+Scalloped Heart Cookie Cutter: I didn’t use my cookie scoop with this recipe since I used a cookie cutter to create the shape I wanted.

 I had to go to two stores to find the sprinkles to put on the decorated cookies.
-You know when you add food coloring and you want a certain color?
+You know when you add food coloring, and you want a specific color?

-Well, my hand was shaking because I wanted a really light-colored pink frosting and I was afraid I would put too many drops.
-I love it when it turns out the color you want.
-Yay!
+My hand was shaking because I wanted a light pink frosting, and I was afraid I would put too many drops.
+I love it when it

-I have three granddaughters coming this weekend and we will be making more cookies.
-I love working in the kitchen with my family, it brings me so much joy.
+I have three granddaughters coming this weekend, and we will make more cookies.
+I love working in the kitchen with my family, which brings me so much joy.

 Step One: Preheat the Oven